 Earlier in the week I was lucky enough to collaborate with Topolabamba Glasgow, a Mexican restaurant on St Vincent Street.
 In recent years, this area of the city centre has flourished with new and exciting restaurants, and Topolabamba fits the bill perfectly.
-Glasgow has very few sit-down Mexican restaurants, so it’s great to find one that makes great food, drinks and has a good ambience.
+Glasgow has very few sit-down Mexican restaurants, so it’s great to find one that makes great food, drinks and has a good ambiance.

 Our table was booked for 6 o’clock on Monday evening, and I was pleasantly surprised by how busy it was.
 We were greeted and seated in a large booth, although there are several different styles of seating areas – small tables, larger tables with chairs and these brown leather booths.
 Walking through to our seats I was struck by the eclectic interior design: there’s quite a blend of wood, painted brick and metal, but colourful artwork and icons ensure there’s nothing industrial about it.
 There was Latin American music playing, plenty of staff and overall the entire place had a great feel to it.